arnav-dharmagadda/environmental-inequality-atlas/code/data_cleaning/00_master_script_README.md

 # Purpose

-This script will run the five scripts that are used in this module to clean the Gridded EIF age-race-sex and race-income data.
+This script will run the six scripts that are used in this module to clean the Gridded EIF age-race-sex and race-income data.

 # Instructions